 Throughout the course of the training year, interns will spend at least 4 hours per week engaged in structured learning activities designed to facilitate the development of the program competencies.
 These structured learning activities include formal trainings, case conferences, seminars on clinical issues, and group supervision.
 Immediately upon their arrival at internship, interns spend 40 consecutive hours in intensive didactic training in the Summer Treatment Program model, led by the Director of Camp Baker.
 In August, interns spend 8 hours in intensive didactic training in the administration of the Kiddie-Schedule for Affective Disorders and Schizophrenia (KSADS).
 Then, beginning in late August, interns begin the standard didactic calendar throughout the rest of the training year.
-The specific schedule and descriptions of each learning activity is listed below, and specific curricula are attached to the end of this document.
+The descriptions of each learning activity are listed below.